-Source: Marzban, Asutay, and Boseli (2014)
+Source: Marzban et al. (2014)

-The appropriate and fair crowdfunding model for small businesses is profit sharing or using mudaraba contracts ().
+The appropriate and fair crowdfunding model for small businesses is profit sharing or using mudaraba contracts (Hidajat et al., 2016).
 Mudaraba is a contract of pilgrimage, which is a contract for profit but while maintaining sharia principles.
 It is a fair contract compared to conventional contracts where investors get profits even if the borrower loses money.
 In mudaraba, if there is a profit, investors (sahib al-mal) and entrepreneurs (mudarib) will share according to the agreement.
 However, if losers, investors bear these losses.